- Live Rates

-On August 4, Freddie Mac reported that the average rate for a 30-year fixed mortgage declined by 7 basis points to land at 3.43%.
+On November 14, Freddie Mac reported that the average rate for a 30-year fixed mortgage landed at 3.75%.
 That’s good news for Seattle-area home buyers and mortgage shoppers, considering that this rate is still much lower than where rates started this year.
 But how long will rates stay this low?
-What’s the forecast for Seattle mortgage rates through the end of 2016, and into 2017?
+What’s the forecast for Seattle mortgage rates into 2020?

 We’ll get to the long-range forecasts in a moment.
 First, let’s take a look at where we are right now.

 As mentioned above, Seattle mortgage rates are currently hovering around 2.77%.
 These are average rates for 30-year loans, based on the weekly survey conducted by Freddie Mac.
 They solicit input from lenders across the country, including the Seattle metro area.

 One thing will jump out at you right away.
-Current mortgage rates, shown on the far right side of the chart, are lower than they were at the start of 2016.
+Current mortgage rates, shown on the far right side of the chart, are lower than they were at the start of 2019.
 Much lower, in fact.
-This flies in the face of earlier predictions made at the end of last year, when many economists were forecasting a steady rise in rates throughout 2016.

-So that’s where we are in the first week of August.
+So that’s where we are in the second week of November.
 Now let’s adjust the lens and look out over the horizon, with a forecast for Seattle mortgage rates.